interline-io/transitland-lib/README.md

-# Interline transitland-lib <!-- omit in toc -->
+# Interline Transitland <!-- omit in toc -->

 `transitland-lib` is a library and command-line tool for reading, writing, and processing transit data in [GTFS](http://gtfs.org) and related formats.
 The library is structured as a set of data sources, filters, and transformations that can be mixed together in a variety of ways to create processing pipelines.
-The library supports the [DMFR](https://github.com/transitland/distributed-mobility-feed-registry) format to specify multiple input feeds.
+The library supports the [DMFR](https://github.com/transitland/distributed-mobility-feed-registry) format to specify describe feed resources.

 ![Test & Release](https://github.com/interline-io/transitland-lib/workflows/Test%20&%20Release/badge.svg)